twang817/aws-alfred-workflow/README.md

 AWS workflow for Alfred 3.

-This workflow allows you to search EC2 instances by `InstanceId` and by the `Name` tag.
+This workflow allows you to search through various AWS resources by ID, name and/or tag.

 Install
 =======